Susanosp46/Hello-World/README.md

 # Hello-World

-creating a repository
+Hello friends,

-Hi, my name is L. I like to watch anime and play games, especially mmorpg games.
+My name is L. I like to watch anime and play games, especially mmorpg games.
+My favourite food is sushi.